philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 # Bits and Bobbles

+It is interesting and perhaps informative to consider how much prolog is left if you cut out the unification.

+From a proof search perspective, when you open a existential binder in a goal or use a universally quantified axiom, the simplest thing to do would to just to have the term in hand at that moment (the `exists` tactic vs the `eexists` tactic).
+Unification let's you delay that choice and use further search to prune it down.
+It's some kind of bizarre time traveling, sending information back in time, and entangled across branches of your search space.
+It sucks.

 Yea, I dunno.

 We could use a z3 solve maybe for magic.
 If e is a fresh const of the needed type.